Apply as a New Zealand secondary school student

 How to apply online

-1. Check admission requirements
+1. Check that you meet University entry requirements

-• You’ll need a personal email address to start your online application.
+You’ll need a personal email address to start your online application.

-You will find instructions for how to apply, and a link to the online portal, on your degree or programme page.
 Make sure you read the terms and conditions when you apply.

 If your application to study at Victoria University of Wellington is successful, we will send you a conditional Offer of Place.
 Your Offer will remain conditional until your NCEA, IB, or CAIE results have been released.